This post is part of The Ultimate Guide to Total Knee Replacement and The Ultimate Guide to Total Hip Replacement

 For every orthopedic doctor, surgery is always the last option once more conservative pain treatments have been explored.

 Every year more than one million Americans choose to have their knee or hip joint replaced.
 The immediate benefits are less pain and more mobility.

-As with any surgery there are risks involved with total joint replacement surgery, including risk of heart attack, infection, bleeding, injury to nerves or loosening of the new joint overtime.
+As with any surgery, there are risks involved with total joint replacement surgery, including the risk of heart attack, infection, bleeding, injury to nerves or loosening of the new joint over time.

 Almost 95 percent of hip replacements last 15 to 20 years, and 85 percent of knee replacements last 20 years.